BridgingIT-GmbH/bITdevKit.Examples.BookFiesta/src/Modules/Inventory/Inventory-README.md

 Components:

 - Stock (Aggregate Root): Represents the current inventory state for a specific product.
-- ProductSku: A value object representing the Stock Keeping Unit of the product.
 - Location: A value object representing the storage location of the stock.
 - StockMovement: An entity representing individual stock movements.
 - StockAdjustment: An entity representing manual adjustments to stock levels.